getbraincloud/examples-unreal/README.md

 export UE_INSTALL_PATH='/Users/Shared/Epic Games/UE_5.1'
 ```

-#### UE 4 Examples
+#### UE 4

-There is one example working in Unreal Engine 4.
-It will work with the same/latest plugin.
+There is one example ready-to-build in Unreal Engine 4.27. brainCloud buleprint and c++ code are consisten between all engine versions so all examples are still applicable.
 Legacy versions of examples can also be found in

 ```angular2html
 git checkout ue4-examples